 Hallandale Beach is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 39,488 people and nine constituent neighborhoods, Hallandale Beach is the 77th largest community in Florida.
+With a population of 39,831 people and nine constituent neighborhoods, Hallandale Beach is the 77th largest community in Florida.

-The education level of Hallandale Beach citizens is substantially higher than the typical US community, as 30.29% of adults in Hallandale Beach have at least a bachelor's degree.
+The education level of Hallandale Beach citizens is substantially higher than the typical US community, as 30.62% of adults in Hallandale Beach have at least a bachelor's degree.

 Hallandale Beach is an extremely ethnically-diverse city.
 The people who call Hallandale Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hallandale Beach residents report their race to be White, followed by Black or African-American.
 Hallandale Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.96% of the city’s residents.
-Important ancestries of people in Hallandale Beach include Russian, Haitian, Irish, and Romanian.
+People of Hispanic or Latino origin account for 35.46% of the city’s residents.
+Important ancestries of people in Hallandale Beach include Italian, Russian, Haitian, Irish, and German.

 In addition, Hallandale Beach has a lot of people living here who were born outside of the US (48.28%).

 The most common language spoken in Hallandale Beach is English.
 Other important languages spoken here include Spanish and French.